 Repeat this operation for each system disk.
 Another important nuance is that the program should be added to the autoload list.

-You can also monitor the temperature in Linux using psensor - a special graphical utility.
+You can also monitor the temperature in Linux with psensor, a special graphical utility.
 You can run it either by command or from the main menu of the system.
-The command is run as follows:
+The command is launched as follows:

 $ psensors

 In the main window of the program and select Options.
-A list of sensors displaying the temperatures of the main components will open in front of you.
-You can choose for yourself which of the sensors to follow.
+Before you will open a list of sensors that display the temperatures of the main components.
+You can choose which of the sensors to follow.

-To set an alarm for a particular sensor, click on the Alarm tab.
+To set an alarm for a specific sensor, click on the Alarm tab.
 By default, temperature in psensor is measured in degrees Celsius.
 Recent versions also support conversion to degrees Fahrenheit.

 That's it, the temperature of your computer's most important components will now always be under your control.
 Be sure to add it to your autoloader to ensure you can work with it.